maetl/offbyone.info/_posts/2013-07-16-endpoints-are-an-antipattern.md

 The word ‘endpoint’ is not mentioned once in the entire text of the [Fielding dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).
 It’s a word that has no relevance to the domain of REST and hypermedia, and yet it’s utterly pervasive in the software industry, despite the fact that in large parts, the industry is moving irrevocably towards REST and hypermedia.

-Perhaps this highlights a subtle cognitive dissonance where designers of web APIs prioritise operations and protocols over language and conceptual models.
+Perhaps this highlights a subtle cognitive dissonance where designers of web APIs prioritise operations and protocols over language, conceptual models and business value.

 Thinking in endpoints emphasises the technological envelope.
 Thinking in resources puts the value first.